zyxer/CLI-for-PyInstaller/README.md

  - No option.
 Only standart compile

 To DO:
- - Options for compile your py
+ - Options for compile your .py